 These four colours work really well together and they don’t feel too childlike.
 Your teenager is looking for a space he can feel mature in, and these tones are also quite timeless.

 The images above are actually from a previous season of The Block.
 They are a good source of inspiration to show you how you can put together a space that feels relaxed, boyish but still clean and contemporary.

 And when it comes to textures, keep it masculine

 I love me a pom pom throw.
 And I haven’t met a tassel cushion I didn’t like.
 But keep all of these embellished decor pieces for your main areas or your daughters room.

 When you’re decorating a teenage boys room, look to materials like leather, suede, metal, timber and concrete.
 Keep the softness for zones like the bed, but don’t layer it up with too many bells and whistles.
 Think clean and uncluttered, but with quality materials.

-What Styles do you Take your Cues from?
+What Styles to Take your Cues from

 When decorating a teenage boys room, I look to two main styles: industrial or mid-century modern.
 The former would be the one I look to most, because it has a sense of rusticity and earthiness to it that bodes well for a male space.